MiggyL0/MiggyL0.github.io/_posts/2021-5-13-My-Cat-Ulee.md

 ![](../images/Ulee%20Spotlight/uleeRidingBike.jpg)

 In the future, maybe after I buy a house, I can get an adventure dog instead.
-But no matter what happens is he still my boy 😊.
+But no matter what happens he is, and always will be, my boy 😊.

 <!-- TODO: Talk about his friend Mason -->